ckormanyos/elf2uf2/README.md

 the usb cable, and copying the firmware into the mass storage device that appears.

+## Further modification

+This fork has been modified to include an MSVC vs2022 workspace and also to adapt the Makefile for MinGW.
+Enhanced compiler warnings have been added and handled in the code.

 ## Installation and Use

 To build this tool, you will need a git and a c++ compiler.